Real Madrid signs Eden Hazard from Chelsea

-MADRID (AP) — Real Madrid has signed Eden Hazard from Chelsea in its second major offseason addition.
+MADRID (AP) — Real Madrid signed Eden Hazard from Chelsea on Friday for its second major offseason addition, and reportedly its most expensive ever.

-The 28-year-old forward joined Madrid on a five-year contract on Friday.
-The transfer fee had been reported to be around 100 million euros ($113 million).
+The 28-year-old forward joined Madrid on a five-year contract and a transfer fee reported to be around 100 million euros ($113 million) plus variables, which would make him the club’s biggest signing.

+Madrid is rebuilding after one of the worst seasons in club history and had added forward Luka Jovic from Eintracht Frankfurt earlier this week.

+The Spanish club hadn’t made any blockbuster signings in years and was yet to bring in a top player to try to replace Cristiano Ronaldo after the Portugal forward left to join Juventus last season.

+Real Madrid called Hazard “one of the best players in the world,” known for his “attacking flair, assists and goals.”

+“Hazard has world class technique, vision, dribbling, pace and finishing,” Real Madrid said.
+“These qualities saw him stand out in his seven years in England.”

 Hazard had already indicated his final game for Chelsea was last week’s Europa League final victory over Arsenal.
-With two goals in his 352nd appearance for the club, Hazard finished with a total of 110.
+With two goals in his 352nd appearance for the club, he finished with a total of 110.

 “Although it is with sadness we say goodbye to Eden and we made it absolutely clear to him the club wished him to stay,” Chelsea director Marina Granovskaia said, “we respect the decision he has made to take on a new challenge in a different country and follow his childhood dream of playing for Real Madrid.”

-Since joining Chelsea in 2012, Hazard has won both the Premier League and Europa League twice, the FA Cup and the League Cup.
-The Belgium international had tried to leave Chelsea a year ago.
+Since joining Chelsea from French club Lille in 2012, Hazard has won both the Premier League and Europa League twice, the FA Cup and the League Cup.
+The Belgium international, who still had a year left in his contract with Chelsea, had already tried to leave the English club a year ago.

 “The memories he leaves us with will not fade,” Granovskaia said.
 “He provided all who watched Chelsea play with great entertainment and many match-winning contributions, and for that we thank Eden enormously.